rminelli/backend-assessment-insurance-company/README.md

 # Run the app with nodemon
 $ npm run start-dev

+# Run in production with pm2
+$ npm run production

 # The api is running at http://127.0.0.1:3000/api/
 # Use Postman a client REST to test the API.